-How it Works: Solar collectors on your roof transfer the sun’s heat into a liquid medium, which is then circulated through coils in a hot water holding tank, supplying or supplementing heat for showers, your sink, washing machines and more.
-Given proper siting and exposure to the sun, you can expect a two-collector solar hot water system to reduce your hot water bills by up to 70% a year1.
+How it Works: Solar collectors on your roof collect heat from the sun and transfer it into a liquid medium.
+This liquid is then circulated through coils in a hot water holding tank, supplying or supplementing heat for your showers, sinks, washing machines and more.
+Given proper siting and exposure to the sun, you can expect a two-collector solar hot water system to reduce your hot water bills by up to 80% a year1.

 What it Costs

-The average two-collector solar hot water system ranges between $9,000 -$12,000 with system design, equipment, and installation2.
-After the Incentive Rebate and Federal Tax Credit, this system can be as low as $5,400.
+The average two-collector solar hot water system ranges between $8,000 -$11,000 with system design, equipment, and installation2.
+After the Incentive Rebate and Federal Tax Credit, this system can be less than $5,000.
 Here’s how: